 Two experienced Teaching Consultants act as the Center's Head Teaching Consultants: one from the Humanities and Social Sciences, and one from the Life and Physical Sciences, and both usually serve in this role for two years.
 The Head Teaching Consultants work with the Director of the Certificate IV Program to co-facilitate training sessions, mentor peers, and facilitate communication and feedback between the Sheridan Center and the Teaching Consultant community.

-Teaching Consultants who have completed Certificate IV may choose to continue serving as TCs and will be promoted to Senior Teaching Consultant.
-In this capacity, they will have the opportunity to continue their professional development and further enhance their curriculum vitae.
-Senior Teaching Consultants are expected to attend the first fall training workshop and the winter and spring professional development workshops, and to complete a minimum of 8 Teaching Observations for the academic year.
+Teaching Consultants who have completed Certificate IV may choose to continue serving as an Experienced Teaching Consultant (ETC).
+In this capacity, they will have the opportunity to continue their professional development by participating in the TC community.
+Experienced Teaching Consultants are expected to attend Session 1 and are encouraged to attend all sessions.
+Experienced Teaching Consultants are required to complete a minimum of 8 Teaching Observations for the academic year.